ngjsjordan/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ClientSquare home folder.<br>
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ClientSquare home folder.<br><br>
 **Q**: How do I backup my data?<br>
-**A**: Simply copy the ClientSquare.json file from your data folder to a safe location.
-This file contains all your client and appointment information.<br>
+**A**: Simply copy the `data/ClientSquare.json` file from your data folder to a safe location.
+This file contains all your client and appointment information.<br><br>
 **Q**: Can I have multiple appointments with the same client?<br>
 **A**: Yes, you can schedule multiple appointments with the same buyer or seller.
 Each appointment is tracked separately by date and time.